-Support the Integration of Prior Authorization into EHR-based Ordering Workflows
+Support the integration of prior authorization into EHR-based ordering workflows

-There is a need for standards to support the integration of prior authorization into EHR-based ordering workflows.
+There is a need for standards to support the integration of prior authorization (PA) into all applicable EHR-based ordering workflows (e.g., medication ordering/prescribing, imaging, other test orders, procedures, referrals, durable medical equipment (DME) orders).

-• There is a need for standard methodologies to integrate external decision support for clinicians, patients and other stakeholders, into the full range of order and results workflows.
+• There is a need for standard methodologies to integrate external decision support for clinicians, patients and other stakeholders into the full range of order and results workflows including medications, laboratory, imaging, devices, supplies, and referrals.